Abdullah-Siddique/Pseudocodes/DFS.md

                 if neighbor is not visited:
                     push neighbor onto the stack

-Let's feel it:
-    A
-   / \
-  B   C
- /     \
-D       E
+## Let's Feel It:

+### Nodes:
-Nodes: A, B, C, D, E
+- A, B, C, D, E

-Edges:
+### Edges:
-A to B
+- A to B
-A to C
+- A to C
-B to D
+- B to D
-C to E
+- C to E

-Now look attentively.
+Now, look attentively and you'll see how DFS works!

+---

 # Depth-First Search (DFS) Explanation